Control knowledge behavior in your digital bot flow

 Process

 The participant provides an utterance or phrase.
 The bot checks to see if the utterance has a high confidence on one article, or on many articles.
-In cases of disambiguation, the bot flow loops through a presentation of tiles for each knowledge article, and then loops through the articles by category until the participant confirms their intent.
+In cases of disambiguation, the digital bot flow loops through a presentation of tiles for each knowledge article, and then loops through the articles by category until the participant confirms their intent.
 Then, the flow can run a Send Knowledge Feedback action after the article appears to capture positive or negative feedback, which gives you more control around knowledge configuration.

 • Standard or custom settings: Choose between standard and custom settings in the flow’s default knowledge base area to determine how to control what happens when an utterance triggers an article so that you can customize the customer experience.